Superlinear Hall angle and carrier mobility from non-Boltzmann magnetotransport in the spatially disordered Yukawa-Sachdev-Ye-Kitaev model on a square lattice: Introduction

-In this work, we go beyond the Boltzmann approach, and describe magnetotransport with frequency-dependent self energies in the spatially disordered Yukawa-Sachdev-Ye-Kitaev (YSYK) model on the square lattice.
-This extends an earlier study which examined transport properties in the strange metal and the superconductor in zero magnetic field \cite{Li-2024}.
-We provide exact numerical solutions for the longitudinal and transverse (Hall) components of the interacting conductivity tensor, namely $\sigma_{xx}^{(0)}(T)=\sigma_{yy}^{(0)}(T)$ and $\sigma_{xy}^{(1)}(T)$, of this YSYK model as a function of temperature $T$ and at linear order in applied magnetic field $B$.
+If we now modify the dispersion to $\left[\omega_{\vec{q}}\right]^2=(m_b^0)^2+K (q-Q)^2$ with the characteristic finite momentum $\vec{Q}$, the propagator given in Eq\@. (\ref{eq:D_foot}) can still be written as \ with a reparametrized bare boson mass $(\tilde{m}_b^0)^2=(m_b^0)^2+K Q^2$. }.
+The present work extends an earlier study that examined transport properties in the strange metal and the superconductor in zero magnetic field \cite{Li-2024}.
+We provide exact numerical solutions for the longitudinal and transverse (Hall) components of the interacting conductivity tensor, namely, $\sigma_{xx}^{(0)}(T)=\sigma_{yy}^{(0)}(T)$ and $\sigma_{xy}^{(1)}(T)$, of this YSYK model as a function of temperature $T$ and at linear order in applied magnetic field $B$.
 Employing the 2$\times$2 conductivity tensor, we compute the Hall coefficient \cite{Morpurgo-2024,Morpurgo-2025}

 and the cotangent of the Hall angle